lisphilar/covid19-sir/data/README.md

 Before analysing the data, please refer to [Kaggle notebook: EDA of Japan dataset](https://www.kaggle.com/lisphilar/eda-of-japan-dataset) and [COVID-19: Government/JHU data in Japan](https://www.kaggle.com/lisphilar/covid-19-government-jhu-data-in-japan).

-The detailed explanation of the build process is discussed in [Steps to build the dataset in Japan](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan/discussion/148766).
+The detailed explanation of the build process is discussed in [Steps to build the dataset in Japan](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan/discussion/148766) and [vaccine_data.py](https://github.com/lisphilar/covid19-sir/blob/main/data/vaccine_data.py).

 ### 1.1 Total number of cases in Japan